simongravelle/pyplot-perso/README.md

 ## Light mode vs dark mode

-To improve the visual of the [website](https://lammpstutorials.github.io) I am creating, I systematically generate figures for both light mode and dark mode, with transparent background.
-For a scientific publication, use the light mode without transparent background.
+Most of my [projects](https://lammpstutorials.github.io) have a dark and a light modes, therefore I systematically generate figures for both modes, with transparent background.
+For a scientific publication, I use the light mode without transparent background.

 ## Example